From US$299.00 /post.

 Adweek Jobs vs. MarketingJobsCA:

 Adweek Jobs and MarketingJobsCA are similar advertising job boards with a few key differences.
 MarketingJobsCA has a larger presence than Adweek Jobs in Canada and may be the better option for local hiring.
-Both platforms offer a resume database and featured listings, but Adweek Jobs syndicates job posts to partner websites, unlike MarketingJobsCA.
+While Adweek Jobs charges US$299.00 per post, a standard listing on MarketingJobsCA costs C$440.00.

 Adweek Jobs vs. MediaCareers.ca:

-MediaCareers.ca is a much more affordable platform than Adweek Jobs, charging C$130.00 for a single job post, compared to Adweek Jobs' starting price of US$299.00.
-MediaCareers.ca caters exclusively to the Canadian job market, whereas Adweek Jobs focuses on the U.S. audience, making the former the better option for local employers.
+MediaCareers.ca is a much more affordable platform than Adweek Jobs, charging C$130.00 for a single job post, compared to Adweek Jobs' US$299.00 per post.
+MediaCareers.ca caters to the Canadian job market, whereas Adweek Jobs has an international reach, making the former the better option for local employers.

 Adweek Jobs vs. Canadian Society for Marketing Professional Services (CSMPS):

-CSMPS is a long-standing marketing organization in Canada and gives employers access to a large, local network of candidates.
-However, Adweek Jobs is the more feature-rich platform, offering employers access to a global audience, employer branding services, and partner network syndication — features that CSMPS lacks.
+CSMPS is a long-standing marketing organization in Canada and gives employers access to a large local network of candidates.
+However, Adweek Jobs is the more feature-rich choice, offering employer branding services, and job ad syndication.
+While CSMPS' pricing starts at C$250.00, Adweek Jobs charges US$299.00 per post.

 What does it cost to post a job on Adweek Jobs?

-Adweek Jobs' pricing starts from US$299.00 for a 30-day job post.
+Adweek Jobs' pricing starts at US$299.00 for a 30-day job post.
 The platform also offers premium and bulk job posting plans.

 How many employees does Adweek have?